Covered Calls for Retirees: Boost Your Cash Flow While Reducing Risk

 So where do covered calls for retirees fit in?
 They can boost cash flow and reduce risk, but they also cap upside.
 Used alongside dividends and a withdrawal plan, they can round out your retirement strategy.

 And you don’t have to run the numbers alone.
-DividendGPT can test covered call scenarios, compare strategies, and give you personlized ideas.
+Try DividendGPT today to test covered call scenarios, compare strategies, and give you personlized ideas.
 Try prompts like:

 “Show me a sample retirement income plan using covered calls.”